Control Indoor Pollution with a Whole-Home Ventilation System in North America

-There are several pollution sources that alter the air your family breathes.
+There are a couple of pollution sources that impact the air your family breathes.

 - Volatile organic compounds (VOCs).
-These chemicals are found in regular household things, like furniture, flooring, paint and cleaning products.
-High concentration can lead to respiratory sensitivity and headaches.
+These chemicals are found in everyday household products, like furniture, flooring, paint and cleaning products.
+Excessive concentration can lead to respiratory inflammation and headaches.

 - Dust, mold and pet dander.
-These are the biggest typical indoor pollution sources.
-They can exacerbate allergies and asthma.
+These are the some of the biggest, most prevalent indoor pollution sources.
+They can aggravate allergies and asthma, especially pets with long, dense fur.

 - Carbon monoxide.
-This colorless, odorless, tasteless gas is created by inadequate combustion in a natural gas appliance.
-CO poisoning causes flu-like symptoms and can be fatal.
+This colorless, odorless, tasteless gas is created in part by the process of combustion in a natural gas appliance.
+CO poisoning can cause flu-like symptoms and can be fatal.

 How Whole-Home Ventilation Works

-House ventilation systems can eliminate pollution from the air in your home.
+Whole-home ventilation systems can get rid of pollution from the air throughout your home.

-Balanced ventilation uses exhaust fans to bring fresh air into the house—and get rid of stuffy air.
+Balanced ventilation uses exhaust fans to bring fresh air into the house—and expel musty air.

-Plus, some equipment from Service Experts Heating & Air Conditioning enhance energy efficiency.
-This provides fresh airflow without excessive energy use.
+Plus, some systems from Service Experts Heating, Air Conditioning & Plumbing make the most of energy efficiency.
+This gives fresh airflow without excessive energy use.

 Heat Recovery Ventilation